What Are Application Delivery Services?

 Key features include:

-• Load balancing: Distributes traffic using static and dynamic algorithms to maximize availability.
+- Advanced load balancing: Distributes traffic across servers and cloud environments using static and dynamic algorithms to maintain application availability.

-• Health monitoring: Continuously checks the health and performance of application resources to enable failover and routing.
+- Health monitoring: Continuously checks the health and performance of applications and infrastructure to ensure requests are sent only to available resources.

-• Caching: Offloads repetitive content requests from backend servers to improve performance and scalability.
+- SSL acceleration: Offloads encryption and decryption processing from backend servers to improve performance and scalability.

 Source: F5